-12. REDEEMABLE NONCONTROLLING INTERESTS & NONCONTROLLING INTERESTS of the outstanding shares of common stock of Direct Conversion.
+12. REDEEMABLE NONCONTROLLING INTERESTS & NONCONTROLLING INTERESTS

+In April 2019, a subsidiary of Varex completed the acquisition of 98.2% of the outstanding shares of common stock of Direct Conversion.
+The Company has subsequently acquired additional shares of Direct Conversion such that the Company now owns 98.7% of the outstanding shares of common stock of Direct Conversion.
 As the Company has majority voting rights it has consolidated Direct Conversion's operations in its consolidated financial statements and recorded the noncontrolling interest.
 The noncontrolling interest related to Direct Conversion is included in noncontrolling interest in the equity section of the Company's consolidated balance sheet.
-Earnings representing the noncontrolling interest's portion of Direct Conversion's income from operations is included in the Company's consolidated statements of earnings.
+Earnings representing the noncontrolling interest's portion of Direct Conversion's income from operations is included in the Company's consolidated statements of operations.